amon28/Item-Filter/README.md

 # Item Filter
-Crates that gives you items
+You can now set that certain items will not go in your inventory

 # Using phar
 Download it at the release tab